dipen-yadav/dipen-yadav.github.io/_pages/about.md

 ---

 I am a third-year PhD student in the [Center for Information and Language Processing](https://www.cis.uni-muenchen.de/) at [LMU Munich](https://www.en.uni-muenchen.de/index.html) advised by [Alex Fraser](https://www.cis.uni-muenchen.de/~fraser/).
+My research is in natural language processing and machine learning.

 I am interested in self-supervised training for supervised (and unsupervised) machine translation and domain adaptation, mainly using monolingual or cross-lingual language models.
 My work revolves around using prior knowledge from unsupervised pretraining to improve performance in low-resource scenarios.